ton-community/tutorials/04-testing/index.md

 npm install ton-core @ton-community/sandbox @ton-community/test-utils
 ```

 This will install [Sandbox](https://github.com/ton-community/sandbox) and its dependencies.
-Sandbox is our magical library that will emulate TON blockchain locally by running a bare-bones version of the TVM in process.
+Sandbox is our magical library that will emulate TON Blockchain locally by running a bare-bones version of the TVM in process.
 This will guarantee that our tests will be blazingly fast and completely isolated.

 ## Step 2: Load our contract in a test